snhackspace/snhack.github.com/README.md

 [preview]: https://github.com/snhack/snhack.github.com/blob/source/source/_posts/_examples/2012-11-06-example-post.md

-Use the `Propose New File` button to save the post and start a pull request (this makes a commit to a new branch in your fork).
+Use the `Propose New File` button to save the post and start a pull request (the file is committed to a new branch in your fork).

 Ensure the base branch is set to this repo's `source` branch.
 Check the `Files Changed` tab, then hit `Send pull request`.